How to work as a lone worker – and stay motivated

 - Create a professional workspace

-- Use an online calendar to organise daily tasks
+- Use an online calendar to organize daily tasks

 - Confirm what daily/weekly/monthly tasks have to be done

-- Set deadlines for completion of individual tasks
+- Set deadlines for the completion of individual tasks

 - Try and eliminate as much distraction as possible

 - Take regular breaks to help clear your mind

 - Reward yourself when the task is complete